KurohanaJuri/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 * Access the server on your docker local address, i.e. http://192.168.99.101:9090/

 #### Results
-You should be able to see the author of this lab and a countdown to its deadline :
+You should be able to see the author of this lab and a countdown to its deadline.

 ### 2.2 Launching the dynamic server